austinpischer/SeatPM/README.md

 # SeatPM
+T
+## How to Collaborate
-This is a public repository that allows potential collaborators to contribute to our project using "git" version control.
+his is a public repository that allows potential collaborators to contribute to our project using "git" version control.

 This project structure is reflected in the file structure of this repository.